Seagull-Project-PHP-Framework/seagullframework-website/docs/Howto/CSS/Handling.md

 ## Defaults, eye candy

-We have centered and borderless tables as default, so you don't have to pollute the html code with border="0", align="center" ,cell{padding,spacing} stuff everywhere.
+We have centred and borderless tables as default, so you don't have to pollute the html code with border="0", align="center" ,cell{padding,spacing} stuff everywhere.

 Then we have some helpers like the error class that set the colour to red which could save you from the style="color: red" or style="color: #ff0000" ugliness.
 We have three classes full, wide and narrow which sets: 100%, 90% and 60% so you can save some width="foo" and use them.
 Images are borderless by default.